 DURING THE TERM

-One of the MiniHubs team is always there to help if you have questions or concerns.
+And remember - one of the MiniHubs team is always there to help if you have questions or concerns.

 END OF TERM